xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Migrating2x/Controllers/Endpoints.md

 When defining a route on a controller the controller would return an object called *request context*.
 Routers return a similar object called *endpoint*.
 Routers also return endpoints when mounting child routers or middleware, as does the `use` method of the service context.

-The main differences between the new endpoints and the objects returned by controllers in previous versions of ArangoDB are:
+The main differences between the new endpoints and the objects returned by controllers in previous versions of AvocadoDB are:

 * `bodyParam` is now simply called `body`; it is no longer neccessary or possible to give the body a name and the request body will not show up in the request parameters.
 It's also possible to specify a MIME type